 A fixed asset is any one item (or a system) with a purchase price of over $5,000 and a useful life of two or more years.
 This means the asset status is effective if the item (including all costs pertaining to its start up) is $5,000.01 and up.

 Purchase Price: This is the price that is included on one (1) purchase order

-If an item is an add-on, internal, or software, it is not a fixed asset.
+If an item is an add-on, internal, or software, and not purchased at the time of the original piece of equipment or system, it is not a fixed asset.

 A fixed asset is a piece of equipment or furniture that can be used as a stand-alone item.